Your Love (Jamie Principle song): Reception and legacy

 In a contemporaneous review of "Your Love," Brian Chin of Billboard praised Principle's record as a "street record of astonishing accomplishment, one that gets better as it goes along".
 Chin noted the "lush European feel of the vocal version is counterbalanced by the 11-minute perc-apella mix (by Mark 'Hot Rod' Tollan), totally vocal-less and absorbing".

 The release of "Your Love" did not lead to a wave of house music musical imitations; it was not until the release of Jesse Saunders' track "On and On" that more musicians emulated the style.
 According to Frank Broughton and Bill Brewster, music of this era in Chicago only grew after it demanded a wave of what Broughton described as "simple, repetitive drum tracks" and as people began to realize how basic a track could be while equipment became more affordable, they then began submitting endless tapes to DJs.
 Marshall Jefferson stated "Your Love" did not inspire anybody to make a similar record; "His shit was too good.
 It was like seeing John Holmes in a porno movie.
 You know you can't do better."
 Principle said when Knuckles played "Your Love" at clubs, he felt the song had been validated by the positive response to it.
 According to Principle; "it was like God told me, 'This is what you're supposed to be doing.'"
 Principle and Knuckles went on to collaborate on another 1980s track titled "Bad Boy".
-In 2014, Rolling Stone included "Your Love" on its list of the 20 best Chicago house records.
+In 2014 and 2022, Rolling Stone included "Your Love" in their lists of the "20 Best Chicago House Records" and "200 Greatest Dance Songs of All Time".
+In 2025, Billboard ranked it number five in their list of "The 100 Best Dance Songs of All Time".

 "Your Love" provided background music for the song "You Got the Love" by the Source, who mixed it with a song of the same name by Candi Staton.
 "You Got the Love" was a hit in the United Kingdom in 1991.
 Principle agreed to the legal release of a bootleg version of "Your Love" in the UK, but was unaware how popular "You Got the Love" was there.
 In a 1991 interview, Principle said; "It's number eight in the national chart?
 You're kidding?
 Do they play it on the national radio?
 Is there a video?
 What does Candi Staton look like?"
 Following Knuckles' death on March 31, 2014, "Your Love" re-entered the UK Singles Chart at number 29, beating its 1989 peak position of number 59.